arihant2math/msb_project/final_report.typ

 = Appendix

-All the data, analysis, and scripts in this experiment (including the source fort his paper) can be found at https://github.com/arihant2math/msb_final_project.
+All the data, analysis, and scripts in this experiment (including the source for this paper) can be found at https://github.com/arihant2math/msb_final_project.

 seaside.xlsx contains the analysis of the Index of Dispersion, as well as their actual values, which I will append in comma format: